cody-martin8/final-project/README.md

 ## Why I Built This

 As someone who went through physical therapy and was headed into the field as a career, patient access to assigned exercises was a need I thought should be addressed.
-Exercise printouts and/or emails were easily lost in between physical therapy sessions.
+Patients could easily lose exercise printouts and/or emails in between physical therapy sessions, making it difficult to keep up with their rehabilitation.

 ## Technologies Used